-- Arguments for flat rate pricing
+- What is flat rate pricing?

-Flat Rate Pricing is an Illusion
+Flat Rate Pricing is An Illusion

 The fundamentals of credit card processing make it virtually impossible for a processor to charge a competitive flat rate and remain profitable.

-Each time a business processes a credit card transaction it is actually paying three separate fees.
+Each time a business processes a credit card transaction, it is actually paying three separate fees.
 It pays a fee to the bank that issued the customer’s card, called an interchange fee.
-It pays a fee to the card brand (Visa, MasterCard or Discover) whose logo is on the customer’s card, called an assessment.
+It pays a fee to the card brand (Visa, Mastercard, or Discover) whose logo is on the customer’s card, called an assessment.
 And it pays a fee to a credit card processor as a markup.

 Interchange fees and assessments are fixed costs that remain the same regardless of which credit card processing company a business uses.
 Assessments remain fairly consistent across different types of transactions, but interchange rates fluctuate over about 280 different categories.
-See for yourself here: Visa interchange, MasterCard interchange.

 The interchange rate assigned to an individual credit card transaction varies from 0.05% to 3.17% depending on several variables such as card type, card brand, processing method, settlement time, and more.